What Makes the Horizons Marijuana Life Sciences Index ETF Special

 “We believe the international cannabis industry is poised to exceed $30 billion by 2021, which would be a 60% compounded annual growth rate in the next few years,” said Raj Lala, president and CEO of Evolve ETFs.
 (Source: “Evolve ETFs to Launch Actively Managed Marijuana ETF,” Cision, February 9, 2018.)

 SEED has a relatively paltry sum in assets under management: less than $1.8 million.
-MJJ is also sorely lacking, with only $6.9 million under management, compared to the hundreds of millions held by the juggernaut that is HMMJ ETF stock.
+MJJ is also sorely lacking, with only $6.9 million under management, compared to the hundreds of millions held by the juggernaut that is HMLSF ETF.

-In both cases, while the new ETFs may become promising down the line, it’s too early to recommend them over HMMJ.
+In both cases, while the new ETFs may become promising down the line, it’s too early to recommend them over HMLSF.

 “HMJR will give investors direct exposure to a growing group of Canadian and global marijuana cultivation and distribution companies,” said Steve Hawkins, president and co-CEO of Horizons ETFs. (“Canada’s First Small-Cap Marijuana ETF to Launch,” Cision, February 6, 2018.